John Kirakosyan: Biography

 Kirakosyan was born in Yerevan, the capital of Soviet Armenia, in 1929.
 From 1955 to 1962 he was head of the propaganda division of the monthly of the Communist Party of Armenia, "Leninyan Ughiov".
 From 1962 to 1966 he was head of the propaganda division of the party's Central Committee, and from 1966 to 1969 he served as chairman of the state committee of the Armenian SSR on television and radio broadcasting.
 From 1969 to 1975 he was head of the science and education division of the party, and he served as Minister of Foreign Affairs of the Armenian SSR from 1975 until his death in 1985.

 Amongst his scientific works are numerous research papers and several lengthy treatises that contribute to the understanding of key aspects of Armenian history.

 In 1954 Kirakosyan defended his thesis at the Institute of Oriental Studies of the Academy of Sciences of the Soviet Union, which was dedicated to the subject of British intervention in Iran in 1919-1921.
 In 1957 his work "A heroic page in the national liberation struggle of the Indian people" appeared in print, in which he focused on one of the most important events of India's national liberation struggle - the Sepoy Mutiny, which the Armenian community of India also took part in.

-Beginning in the 1960s, Kirakosyan conducted in-depth research into the most complex and tragic events in the history of Western Armenia, uncovering little-known and poorly studied aspects of the Armenian question.
-This would be a passion of his for the rest of his life.
+Beginning in the 1960s, Kirakosyan conducted research into events in the history of Western Armenia, examining aspects of the Armenian question that had received little prior scholarly attention.
+He continued this area of research for the remainder of his career.

 Kirakosyan's major work "The First World War and the Western Armenians" was published three times (in 1965 and 1967 in Armenian, and in 1971 in Russian).
 In 1972 his work "Armenia in the documents of international diplomacy and Soviet foreign policy" appeared in print.
 His final major work was the two-volume monograph "The Young Turks before the tribunal of history" (1982 and 1983).
-For these major works the author was awarded a State Prize of the Armenian SSR.
+For these major works the author was awarded a State Prize of the Armenian SSR in 1985.